Generic Name and Formulations:

 History of malignant hyperthermia or skeletal muscle myopathies.
 Acute phase of injury following major burns, multiple trauma, extensive denervation of skeletal muscle, or upper motor neuron injury.

 To be administered only by those skilled in management of artificial respiration.
 Have intubation, adequate ventilation, oxygen therapy available.
 Should not be administered prior to induction of unconsciousness (unless emergency).
 Pretreatment with anticholinergic agents (eg, atropine) may reduce occurence of bradyarrythmias.
 Caution in patients with reduced plasma cholinesterase activity in presence of gene abnormalities (eg, heterozygous or homozygous for atypical plasma cholinesterase gene), pregnancy, severe hepatic or renal disease, malignant tumors, infections, burns, anemia, heart disease, peptic ulcer, myxedema, or drugs affecting cholinesterase activity (see Interactions).
 Electrolyte abnormalities, digitalis toxicity, acute phase of injury (see Contraindications), chronic abdominal infection, subarachnoid hemorrhage, or conditions causing degeneration of central and peripheral nervous systems: increased risk of hyperkalemia.
 Hypokalemia or hypocalcemia (neuromuscular blockade may be prolonged).
-Monitor for possible transition into Phase II block (see literature).
+Risk of medication errors; confirm proper selection of intended product and ensure dose is clearly labeled/communicated.
+Monitor for possible transition into Phase II block (see full labeling).
 Glaucoma or eye injury.
 Bone fractures or muscle spasm.
 Children with skeletal muscle myopathy.
 Elderly.
 Pregnancy (Cat.C).
 Labor & delivery.
 Nursing mothers.

 Potentiated by promazine, oxytocin, aprotinin, certain non-penicillin antibiotics, quinidine, β-adrenergic blockers, procainamide, lidocaine, trimethaphan, lithium carbonate, magnesium salts, quinine, chloroquine, diethyl ether, isoflurane, desflurane, metoclopramide, terbutaline, chronically administered oral contraceptives, glucocorticoids, certain MAOIs, organophosphates, ecothiophate, and certain antineoplastics.
 Antagonized by anticholinergics.